Monogamy of highly symmetric states: Preliminaries

 and the projectors onto the irreducible representations of $\cS_2^d$, known as antisymmetric and symmetric subspaces, are

-In representation theory, these projectors are known also as \emph{primitive central idempotents}.
-More generally, we can define an arbitrary primitive central idempotent $\varepsilon_\lambda$ corresponding to some irreducible representation $\lambda$ of $\cS_n^d$.
-They are also known as \emph{Young symmetrizers}.
-We also refer to $\varepsilon_\lambda$ as isotypic projectors onto the relevant sector $\lambda$ in the classical Schur--Weyl duality \cref{sec:Schur_Weyl_duality_unitary}.
+In representation theory, these projectors are also known as \emph{primitive central idempotents}.
+More generally, we can define a primitive central idempotent $\varepsilon_\lambda$ known as \emph{Young symmetrizer} which corresponds to an irreducible representation $\lambda$ of $\cS_n^d$.
+We also call $\varepsilon_\lambda$ an \emph{isotypic projector} onto the relevant sector $\lambda$ in the classical Schur--Weyl duality \cref{sec:Schur_Weyl_duality_unitary}.
 Note that

 and